staskobzar/opensips-mi/README.md

 Module generates and sends a local SIP request.

 ### Interface to t_uac_dlg function of transaction (tm) module
 Very cool method from OpenSIPs.
-Can generate and send SIP request method to destination.
+Can generate and send SIP request method to a destination UAC.
 Example of usage:
-* Send NOTIFY with special Event header to force restart SIP phone (equivalent of ASterisk's "sip notify peer")
+* Send NOTIFY with special Event header to force restart SIP phone (equivalent of Asterisk's "sip notify peer")
-* Send PUBLISH to trigger device state change notification
+* Send PUBLISH to trigger notification which changes device state
 * Send REFER to transfer call
 * etc., etc., etc.